Gab Bags List

 Close Your Eyes, Hold Hands - Chris Bohjalian

 Bohjalian creates a harrowing journal in the voice of a 16-year old girl left rootless by the meltdown of a nuclear reactor.
 Emily Shepard is the daughter of the reactor's engineer, the man blamed for the accident that has rendered a swath of Vermont uninhabitable.
 Rather than face the consequences, Emily runs away from any form of assistance, choosing the anonymous life of a homeless teen.
 Stealing when she can, turning tricks when she must, taking drugs for solace and cutting herself as punishment, Emily scrapes along.
 Then she meets Cameron, a 9-year old boy and resolves to care for him, which means risking exposing her self to the world.
+Read more about it on the Library's blog.
 (271 pages; 10 copies plus audiobook)

 Comeback - Claire and Mia Fontaine

 Claire Fontaine (not her real name) had a pretty good life going - a successful screenwriter married to a good man, living in Los Angeles - until her daughter Mia got into trouble.
 Suddenly, all the signs of trouble were out in the open: the biological father accused of molesting Mia, Mia's drug use and self-mutilation, Claire's need to control the people around her.
 Honest, sometimes even brutal, mother and daughter take turns telling their stories of redemption and reconciliation, adding to an already-powerful story.
 (311 pages; 7 copies)